 ¼ cup molasses sugar (I have subbed coconut crystals and rapadura.)

-3 tbsp wheat germ (I subbed ground flaxseed.)
+3 tbsp wheat germ (I have subbed ground flaxseed or hazelnut flour.)

-1/3 cup milk powder (I subbed almond flour.)
+1/3 cup milk powder (I have subbed almond flour.)

 ½ tsp baking powder